MarcoGuarnera/houseProject/house-project/README.md

 Show the rest of the property features when the appropriate button is pressed.
 Make the Mortgage component reactive and usable instead of just a mocked version.
 Make it bug-free.
-Create a Vue3 version of the project.ails./n
+Create a Vue3 version of the \n
 Deploy it.

 ## Known Problems: